 Páramo Peaks, People, Volcanos, and Birds

-After spending 4-weeks in Ecuador, we wanted to share our top 10 adventures with you.
-Most of them we did.
-Others we could not fit in, but wished we had the time.
+After spending 4-weeks in Ecuador, we wanted to share our top 10 suggested adventures with you.

 As outlined in our trip report, one of the hardest things about traveling in Ecuador is deciding what to do and where to go.
 Despite its small size, Ecuador has so much offer, from birding in cloud forests to exploring jungles to hiking up huge volcanoes to scuba diving in the Galapagos Islands to surfing on the coast.
 But we’ve nevertheless come up with a top 10.